NealHumphrey/NealHumphrey.github.io/_posts/2017-11-15-User-Input-in-Civic-Tech.md

 After we had a testable first version of our tool, our focus shifted to user testing - an equally important part of the process.
 We ended up doing 3 rounds of user testing, one using a fake tool (a clickable mockup) and two using real drafts of the actual website.
 But here again, do as many as you can and more than you expect to.

-“Design with, not for” is such an important principle to civic tech that Code for DC even has it included in their code of conduct (http://codefordc.org/resources/codeofconduct.html).
-But it’s often hard to do that - what is with? how often do you involve users?
+“Design with, not for” is such an important principle to civic tech that Code for DC even has it included in their [code of conduct](http://codefordc.org/resources/codeofconduct.html).
+But it’s often hard to do that - what is with?
+How often do you involve users?
 When are you ready to start building?
 Hopefully this post shares some lessons that you can use in your next civic tech project.

 # Resources
 - The [next post]({{site.baseurl}}{% link _posts/2017-11-16-Sprint-for-Volunteers.md %}) in this series talks about adapting the design sprint process to a volunteer group.